jimmejardine/qiqqa-open-source/docs-src/Notes/Progress in Development/Considering the Way Forward/Fingerprinting Documents/Fingerprinting - moving forward and away from b0rked SHA1.md

   | Base58:      | $log(256) / log(58) = 1.3656582373$  vs. listed $(1/0.73) = 1.369863013699$ |
   | **Base58X**: | $7 * 8 / 41 = 1.365853658537$       |

-  and there we see that Base58X is, **as expected from theory** indeed slightly worse than Base58, in the 5th significant digit of the growth factor. *Worse, if only very little*.
+  and there we see that Base58X is, **as expected from theory**, indeed slightly worse than Base58, in the 5th significant digit of the growth factor. *Worse, if only very little*.

   And there we also see that the listed growth factors in the references simply carry too few significant digits to be *decent* here: Base58 *must* be better than *Base58X* and now you can see that is indeed true.